Age of Sigmar Faction Focus: Skaven (Updated November 3rd, 2025)

 Warpcog Convocation

-Your bread and butter for a shooting-focused, Skryre list.
+Your cream of the crop for a shooting-focused, Skryre list.
 Being able to pick three Skryre units from anywhere on the table during your shooting phase and give their ranged weapons +1 to wound on a 2+ can certainly be a powerful tool.
 Plus, if you roll a 6 when you give this buff, that unit also gets +1 to their rend characteristic.

 Fleshmeld Menagerie

-When looking to send amalgamated meat missiles of rat man at your opponent, Fleshmeld Menagerie is going to be what you are looking for.
+When looking to send amalgamated meat missiles of rat men at your opponent, Fleshmeld Menagerie is going to be what you are looking for.
 Every turn in your hero phase, you can choose three non-Hero Moulder units, and attempt to give them an additional attack on a 3+.
 If the roll is a 5+, that unit also gets a 5+ ward until your next turn.
-Rat Ogors and Hell-Pit Abominations are going to be your jam.
-One cute trick you can do with Rat Ogors, is juice them up with + attacks in the beginning of the turn, then port them through a gnawhole and have a Master Moulder give them +2 to charge (one from a Heroic Trait, and one from the warscroll).
+Rat Ogors and Brood Terrors are going to be your jam.
 Hippity Hoppity, thick rats on yo’ property!

 Virulent Procession

 Uh oh, stinky!
 The Virulent Procession is the Clan Pestilence Battle Formation.
 This allows you to pick three smelly rat units at the end of each turn, in combat, to make a pile-in move, doing d3 mortals on a 2+.
-If you are familiar with playing this version of the Battle Formation from the index, you’ll notice that you are now only able to select and pile in units that are in combat already, which means that many of the murder-lust-esq dirty tricks Skaven players were able to do before the book are now not possible.
-This does not mean that this Battle Formation is dead ~ if hordes of plague monks and using priests (including the return of the Plague Priest on Foot, Skabbik and is Plague-homies, and the new Vizzik Skour) for buffs is something you find interesting, there is absolutely viable play in Pestilence.
+If you are familiar with playing this version of the Battle Formation from the index, you’ll notice that you are now only able to select and pile in units that are in combat already, which means that many of the ye-olde murder-lust-esq dirty tricks Skaven players were able to do before the book are now not possible.
+This does not mean that this Battle Formation is dead ~ if hordes of plague monks and using priests (including the new Vizzik Skour) for buffs is something you find interesting, there is absolutely viable play in Pestilence.

 Claw-horde

-Choo-choo, Verminus comin through.
+Choo-choo, Verminus comin through!
 In the combat phase, you can pick up to three Verminus units that charged this turn, and add 1 to the Rend of their melee weapons for the rest of the turn.
-Clanrats, Stormvermin, and Verminlords Warbringer and possibly Lord Skreech are all viable options for this Battle Formation.
+Clanrats, Stormvermin, the Verminlord Warbringer, and Lord Skreech are all viable options for this Battle Formation.
 If your list is a mixed bag of all the clans, with your main blocks of chaff being Stormvermin and Clanrats, it might not be a bad idea to use the Claw-Horde and a Clawlord to give those units some actual juice to really chip away at your opponent.
+Add in some priests and give that 40 blocks of clanrats crit mortals, you’re picking up Gargants left and right!

 Rats of the Night